Trust deeds in Scotland

 - no contact from people you owe money to - the people you owe money to (your creditors) can no longer contact you and instead have to deal with your trustee

 - no more enforcement action - if you are thinking of setting up a trust deed, you can apply to the Accountant in Bankruptcy to stop your creditors taking any steps to recover the money you owe them.
-This is called a 'moratorium' and it lasts for 6 weeks.
+This is called a 'moratorium' and it lasts for 6 months (it has been temporarily extended to 6 months because of coronavirus).
 This will mean that your creditors can no longer take steps such as arresting your bank account.
 You can also apply for a moratorium if you are thinking of applying for bankruptcy or a debt payment programme under the Debt Arrangement Scheme.
-You can only apply for one moratorium in any one 12 month period
+You can only apply for 1 moratorium in any 12 month period

 - ability to pay bills - you don’t have to show that you are unable to pay your bills as they fall due.
 This is sometimes called 'apparent insolvency'.
 You have to be able to show this in order to apply for bankruptcy (called sequestration in Scotland)